 1. Avoid the Task if You Can

 The safest lift is the one you don’t do.
 Before anything else, ask yourself whether the task can be avoided, redesigned, or done by machine instead.
 If a trolley, conveyor, or hoist can do the heavy work, use it.
-Eliminating or reducing the need for manual handling should always come first.
+Before anything else, see whether manual handling can be avoided.

 2. Work Through T → I → L → E → E